 The Daisie Rich Trust is registered in England and Wales with the Charity Commission – Registered No. 236706

-The Trust is managed by a board of six voluntary Trustees, who give their time and expertise for the benefit of the local Isle of Wight community: –
+The Trust is managed by a board of eight voluntary Trustees, who give their time and expertise for the benefit of the local Isle of Wight community: –

 Born in Cowes, Adrian Medley spent his early adult life living and working in Europe.